 What Is Provolone Piccante?

 In Italy, provolone is considered to be among the most vital of cheese staples.
-It is a full-fat cow's milk cheese with a firm and grainy texture.
+It's a full-fat cow's milk cheese with a firm and grainy texture.
 Most wheels of provolone—both dolce and piccante—are pear-shaped and tied at the top with rope, but the cheese is also formed into truncated bottle and torpedo shapes.

 Provolone, along with mozzarella, is a type of cheese referred to as pasta filata, an Italian term meaning “spun paste,” where the cheese is made of a stretched-curd or pulled-curd cheese.
 Provolone piccante is aged for more than four months—most often between six and 12—and is very flavorful.

 How Provolone Piccante Is Made

-Pasta filata begins with the typical cheese-making steps: Warm milk is left to curdle, the curds are cut into small pieces, and the whey is drained off, with a few breaks to allow the mixture to rest.
+Pasta filata begins with the typical cheese-making steps: Warm milk is left to curdle, the curds are cut into small pieces, the whey is drained off, and the mixture is allowed to rest.
 Then the filatura, or spinning, process begins.
 First, the curds are steeped in a bath of very hot whey or water, and once the curds begin to float, most of the liquid is removed.
 The curd is mixed and kneaded until the desired soft, elastic, stringy texture is obtained; the individual cheeses are then shaped and aged for four months or more.

 Provolone piccante acquires its piquant flavor from the aging process and the rennet (the enzyme used to curdle the milk), which is made from goat or lamb.
 Provolone dolce uses calf rennet, contributing to the cheese's sweet taste.

 Types of Provolone

 Authentic Italian provolone is categorized as either dolce or piccante.
 Provolone dolce is smooth and creamy and has a sweet, nutty, and buttery flavor.
-It is young, left to age for only two to three months.
+It's young, left to age for only two to three months.
 Provolone piccante is aged for much longer and has a sharper, saltier, beefier taste.